Artistic Fly Tying - Creating a Seahorse

 Realistic artistc fly tying a Sea Horse by Graham Owen

-This was a fun and challenging project
+This was a fun project

 Partridge Carrie Stevens size 4 10 extra long hook, bent into shape